 The supported device types are implementation-defined.
-Depending on the implementation and the compiling environment, an implementation may support only a single device type, or may support multiple device types but only one at a time, or many support multiple device types in a single compilation.
+Depending on the implementation and the compiling environment, an implementation may support only a single device type, or may support multiple device types but only one at a time, or may support multiple device types in a single

+772 compilation.

-A device architecture name may be generic, such as a vendor, or more specific, such as a particular generation of device; see Appendix A Recommendations for Implementors for recommended names.
+A device architecture name may be generic, such as a vendor, or more specific, such as a particnames.
 When compiling for a particular device, the implementation will use the clauses associated with the device_type clause that specifies the most specific architecture name that applies for this device; clauses associated with any other device_type clause are ignored.
-In this context, the asterisk is the least specific architecture name.
-Syntax The syntax of the device_type clause is
+In this context,